-The only thing the court does upon receiving a referral from a school district is to "forward the referral to a truant conduct prosecutor who serves the court."
-Family Code § 65.051.
-Who is the truant conduct prosecutor?
-It is the "attorney who represents the state in criminal matters in that court."
+The "attorney who represents the state in criminal matters in that court."
 Family Code § 65.052.
 If you are not sure who the truant conduct prosecutor is in your court, you should speak with your county attorney (or if your county does not have a county attorney, then speak with your district attorney).

-The court does not review the referral at this point for defects or any issues that might require dismissal of the case.
+COMMON PITFALL The court does not review the referral at this point for defects or any issues that might require dismissal of the case.
 The court simply serves as a conduit and forwards the referral to the truant conduct prosecutor for that court.